mrejichacko/BetterBlooms/README.txt

 To reproduce the models:

 1. Go to Envidat.
 NOTE: Most scripts in `02_analyses/` will not run without data being added to the "raw_data/RejiChacko_etal_2025_EnviDat" directory.
-Simply copy and unzip all the files from here:
+Simply copy and unzip all the files from Reji Chacko et al (2025), see below for references.
-  Reji Chacko, M., Moretti, M., Frey, D. (2025).
-Comprehensive dataset of pollinator diversity and visitation rates with individual-based traits and pollination success across four urban garden plant species.
-EnviDat. https://www.doi.org/10.16904/envidat.676.
 2. Open `github.Rproj` in RStudio.
 3. Sequently run scripts from "scripts/02_analyses/".
 4. OPTIONAL: to reproduce the files in the "cleaned_data/" directory, the scripts from "scripts/01_data_prep" can be run.
 But the output files have already been provided in the "cleaned_data" directory.